 Due to the huge international integration, Ho Chi Minh welcomes a great number of foreigners every single year and as a result, the demand for learning English has increased.
 ILA has helped a lot of students be more confident in speaking and applying English to their daily lives.

 The very first ILA Language Centre in Ho Chi Minh, established and officially commencing operations in 2000, was also the first ILA Centre in Vietnam.
-After 20 years of growing and developing, ILA now has 19 centres across the city districts, along with more than 20 other centres across Vietnam.
+After 25 years of growing and developing, ILA now has 26 centres across the city districts.
 One of the biggest centres is ILA Nguyen Dinh Chieu on Nguyen Dinh Chieu Street, District 3 where ILA Head Office is located.
-The newest centre in the city is ILA Pham Van Dong in Thu Duc District, which was opened in 2018.

 While the main focus of ILA is centre classes, ILA does have a public school program in which we cooperate with Vietnamese schools and send teachers to teach English for local students.
 This program is only operating in Ha Noi and Ho Chi Minh City.
 ILA Go Vap in Go Vap District is the base for public school teachers in Ho Chi Minh City.